Recurrent breast cancer

-- Lack of radiation treatment following lumpectomy.
-Most women who choose lumpectomy (wide local excision) for breast cancer undergo breast radiation therapy to reduce the risk of recurrence.
-Women who don't undergo the radiation therapy have an increased risk of local breast cancer recurrence.
+- Lack of radiation treatment following a lumpectomy.
+Most people who choose a lumpectomy (wide local excision) for breast cancer undergo breast radiation therapy to reduce the risk of recurrence.
+Those who don't undergo the radiation therapy have an increased risk of local breast cancer recurrence.

 - Younger age.
-Younger women, particularly those under age 35 at the time of their original breast cancer diagnosis, face a higher risk of recurrent breast cancer.
+Younger people, particularly those under age 35 at the time of their original breast cancer diagnosis, face a higher risk of recurrent breast cancer.